khaled-11/job-finder-bot/README.md

 ## Install and run the App:

-This code snippet save the API use by saving review to the local server.
+This code snippet limit the API usage by saving new companies reviews to the local server.
+It will check if we have the reviews in the the global data folder first.
+If not, it will request from the API and save it for the next time.

 [![API Save](https://techolopia.com/wp-content/uploads/2020/09/code_snippet.jpg)](https://m.me/118754656624049)